Bilbrook, Staffordshire

-Bilbrook is a village in the South Staffordshire district of Staffordshire, England.
+Bilbrook is a village and civil parish in the South Staffordshire district of Staffordshire, England.
 It is situated close to the border of the West Midlands, just outside Wolverhampton.
-Bilbrook is often overshadowed by the adjacent Codsall village but has its own separate identity.
+Bilbrook is classed as part of the Codsall built-up area by the Office for National Statistics, but retains its own parish council.
 The village gets its name from billers (an old word for watercress), which grew in the local Moat Brook until recent times.

+Geography

 The Moat Brook rises in Chillington Estate and Oaken Village, it runs into the River Penk in Pendeford Mill Nature Reserve.
-The river continues, where it joins the River Sow, which joins the River Trent which joins the River Humber and eventually flows into the North Sea from the Humber Estuary, near Grimsby, Lincolnshire.
-The village is connected to Wolverhampton by bus services 5 (daily) and 10B (Mon-Fri), both operated by National Express West Midlands.
+The river continues, where it joins the River Sow, which joins the River Trent which joins the Humber estuary and eventually flows into the North Sea near Grimsby, Lincolnshire.
+The village is connected to Wolverhampton by bus service 5 operated by Banga Bus Services 5 while the evening and Sunday journeys are operated by Chaserider.
+Banga also run a 5A between Wolverhampton and Codsall but this does not serve Bilbrook village centre.
+Service 5A was replaced by service X5 from 23 February 2025 running Mon-Fri.

 History

 Prior to the 1850s Bilbrook was a small farming village composed mainly of the Estate of Bilbrook Manor, with its constituent farm workers cottages.
 The original village green was situated to the north of the existing green at the junction of Bilbrook Road and Joeys Lane, and was the location that the founder of the Methodist movement, John Wesley preached in 1745.

+Bilbrook was historically part of the parish of Tettenhall.
+When elected parish and district councils were created in 1894 the built up part of Tettenhall was made an urban district and the rural part of the parish, including Bilbrook, became a separate parish called Wrottesley.
+Wrottesley parish was abolished in 1986, being split between two new parishes called Perton and Bilbrook, with some adjustments with the neighbouring parish of Codsall at the same time.

 Education and amenities

 Bilbrook has a first school (Lane Green), a middle school (Bilbrook Middle) and a church (Holy Cross).
-Other features include The Woodman Inn public house and two rows of shops including One Stop Shop and Budgens supermarkets.
+Other features include The Woodman Inn public house and two rows of shops and stores..
 Bilbrook's village green includes a war memorial, and a carved oak arch adorned with historical information about the local area.
 It has a yearly street fair on Easter Monday in the road outside the Church and is generally considered a safe place to live.

 Bilbrook has a thriving community football club called Bilbrook Junior FC, which was founded in 1978 with the objective of providing local youngsters with the opportunity to enjoy playing football both in training and competitive matches, the club catering for 300 boys and girls from under 7s to under 18s.
 In December 2005 the club achieved "The FA Charter Standards Community Club" award.
 The club, based on Pendeford Lane with pitches off Wobaston Road in nearby Pendeford, has recently been told to vacate its Wobaston Road pitches as the land is needed as part of the i54 business park project.